• Skip to main content

 Support Coastal Connections through Amazon Smile.
 Coastal Connections (mentioned earlier) is a 501(c)(3) and an Amazon charity.
 Just register with Amazon Smile (you should be doing this anyway if you haven’t heard about it yet!) and choose Coastal Connections.
 You’ll support sea turtle conservation with every purchase, and it doesn’t cost you anything.

-Report Injured or Stranded Turtles: If you ever happen to come in contact with an injured or stranded sea turtle, please call Florida Fish and Wildlife Conservation Commission (FWC) immediately: 1-888-404-FWCC (3922)
+Report Injured or Stranded Turtles: If you ever happen to come in contact with an injured or stranded sea turtle, please call the Florida Fish and Wildlife Conservation Commission (FWC) immediately: 1-888-404-FWCC (3922)

 The best places to see sea turtles in Florida